hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

-To explain what we did above, we created a function called `play()`, it receives a parameter, which is `link`.
+Here we created a function called `play()`, it receives a parameter, which is `link`.
 This is the link to the sound.
 We then create an audio object and pass `link` to the object.
 Now we can just load the audio with the `load()` function and play it with the `play()` function.
 A function is a block of code designed to perform a particular task, it is executed when "something" invokes it (calls it).

 All we need to do now is add an on click event to each of our nested `divs`, that gets triggered when a pad is clicked, then we call the `play()` function and pass the link to the sound file as our parameter.